Salthill: Events

 Salthill was a centre point for the 2008–09 Volvo Ocean Race, as well as the Round-Ireland Powerboat race in 2010.

-Every Christmas Day for many years it has been a tradition to jump into the sea from Blackrock Diving Tower.
-This record-breaking event is now a fundraiser for local charity in Galway.
+It is traditional, on Christmas Day, to jump into the sea from Blackrock Diving Tower.
+This event is now used a fundraiser for local charities in Galway.

+In the summer there are a number of different open water swimming events in Salthill.
+Known locally as "prom swims", these take place between Blackrock Tower and Grattan Beach.
+These range between 500m to 2.5km in length and typically run parallel to the shore.
+Each July, the annual Galway Bay Swim, a 10.5km open water swimming event, takes place from Aughinish in County Clare to Blackrock Diving Tower, in Salthill.
+This event is used as a fundraiser for local charities in Galway.

 Sport

-Salthill-Knocknacarra (SKGAA) is the local Gaelic Athletic Association club and is the largest in the West of Ireland catering for Football, Ladies Football, Hurling, Camogie and G4MO.
-The senior men’s team won the All-Ireland Senior Club Football Championship in 2006, beating St. Gall's in the final and the 2022 Ladies Junior Football title.
+Salthill-Knocknacarra (SKGAA) is the local Gaelic Athletic Association club and fields teams in Gaelic football, Ladies football, hurling and camogie.
+The club's senior men's team won the All-Ireland Senior Club Football Championship in 2006, beating St. Gall's in the final.
+A team representing the club also won the 2022 Ladies Junior Football title.
 Pearse Stadium, one of Galway GAA's two primary stadiums (the other being St Jarlath's Park), is on Dr Mannix Road in Salthill.
-The club boasts an impressive array of infrastructure including grass and 4G pitches at the prairie adjacent to its club HQ at Arus Bóthar na Trá which is a community focal point for social, sporting and community based activities as well as meeting and conference facilities.
-The clubs ethos of Four Codes, One Club, One Community is indicative of its commitment to providing a firm sense of responsibility to the local community and a valuable resource for children and adults.

 Salthill Devon F.C., the local football team, fields teams in the Galway & District League.
-They played in the League of Ireland First Division from 2010 to 2013, before merging with Mervue United and GUST, the supporters trust of the then defunct Galway United, to form Galway F.C.
+They played in the League of Ireland First Division from 2010 to 2013, before merging with Mervue United and Galway United Supporters Trust, the supporters trust of the then defunct Galway United, to form Galway F.C.

 The Galway Lawn Tennis Club, winner of Irish Tennis Club of the Year in 2002, is located on Threadneedle Road.